-The PUENTE Project
+The Puente Project

-Its mission is to increase the number of educationally disadvantaged students who enroll in four-year colleges and universities, earn college degrees and return to the community as mentors and leaders to future generations.
+Its mission is to increase the number of educationally underrepresented students who enroll in four-year colleges and universities, earn college degrees and return to the community as mentors and leaders to future generations.
 The program is interdisciplinary in approach, with writing, counseling and mentoring components.